Kev-HL/house-price-prediction/README.md

-# TEMP SKELETON

 # House Price Prediction

 This project predicts housing sale prices using data from the Kaggle competition [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

+The datasets **train.csv** and **test.csv**, as well as the text file **data_description.txt** can be found on the competitions page.

 ## Project Overview

+Main notebook containing whole process with:
-- Data cleaning and feature engineering
+- EDA, data cleaning and feature engineering
-- Model training with regression algorithms (e.g., XGBoost, Linear Regression)
+- Model training with different types of models (Ridge regression, Random Forest, CatBoost Regressor, standard MLP, and TabTransformer-lite)
-- Model evaluation and cross-validation
+- Model evaluation and comparison
+- Final predictions

+Secondary notebook with:
+- Streamlined data processing
+- Chosen model training
+- Final predictions

 ## Folder Structure